Agression (band)

 Agression is an American hardcore punk band from Silver Strand Beach, Oxnard, California, United States.

 Agression was one of the first bands of the "Nardcore" scene and an early example of the "skate punk" style.
 The band fused skate culture with the punk scene, featuring a song about skateboarding ("Intense Energy") and a Glen E. Friedman photo of Arthur Lake skating a pool on their first and most popular album, Don't Be Mistaken.

-The band is known for its fast-paced, aggressive songs such as "Slammin' at the Club", "Money Machine", "Dear John Letter", "Never Alone", "Go to War", and "Locals Only".
+The band is known for its fast-paced, aggressive songs.

 History

 Early 1980s - 2000

 Before becoming a punk band, in 1979 singer Mark Hickey, guitarist Henry Knowles, and bassist Bob Clark skated for Sims.
 Clark claims to be a co-founding member of Agression.
 Although Clark was verifiably close friends with Hickey and Knowles at the time, Hickey contradicts this claim in an interview with The Hooligan magazine.

 Regardless, Clark was the original and most senior bassist according to the timeline of lineups and albums released with his participation.
 Big Bob, Mark and Henry were roommates.
 The unit was one of the first groups to be involved with the Better Youth Organization (BYO) – the collective started by Shawn and Mark Stern of Youth Brigade — and contributed three songs, "Intense Energy", "Dear John Letter" and "Rat Race" to Someone Got Their Head Kicked In, the label's 1982 compilation album.
 In a 1984 interview, Clark noted that the three songs contributed to the BYO compilation increased the band's exposure and access to out-of-state shows:

 Those three songs got us a lot of attention though because right after it came out we went on tour with Battalion of Saints and made it as far as Oklahoma.

 Don't Be Mistaken, their debut album, was released on BYO in 1983, full of rapid-fire skatepunk rhythms.
 Contributions to various Mystic Records compilations followed, with Agression's sound wavering between skatepunk and more generic heavy metal; a self-titled LP on that label appeared in 1985, as did the "official" bootleg of an Agression show at the New York club CBGB.

 Agression was able to get as far as CBGB with the aid of their manager, Scott Hatch, who also managed the more established hardcore outfit Fear, among a stable of many hardcore punk rock bands, Killer Pussy, TSOL and Rik L Rik.
 As Hickey said at the time, it was difficult not to appreciate the coolness of Agression and Fear listed on one bill.
 Aber left the group in 1985 for a spot with Angry Samoans.
 Agression went through many iterations of band members, with vocalist Mark Hickey being the only original member remaining throughout the band's career.